Nucleomics-VIB/varaint_analysis/README.md

 ### Google deepvariant alternative (very popular)

-### freebayes alternatrive (parallel version used heer for speedup)
+### freebayes alternatrive (parallel version used here for speedup)

 NOTE: Freebayes is used here as it is a very poular tool.
 However freebayes does not (yet) seem to produce gVCF to a level comparable to other tools, we are therefore producing separate VCF files here and merging them with bcftools.
-A particular issue is when a varisn in one genome is a SNV while an indel is present in another genome.
+A particular issue is when a variant in one genome is a SNV while an indel is present in another genome.
 In such case, merging will not reflect the complexity of the situation and might lead to call issues.

 # Variant annotation and filtering